homeschool health Lee Binz, The HomeScholar

 First aid, lifeguard, and CPR classes from the American Red Cross or your local fire station would be a great addition to any PE class.
 As a registered nurse, I encourage all families to certify in CPR and maintain certification (yearly or so depending on your state).
 Your child’s CPR certification becomes a way you can evaluate PE class.

 There are many ways to include fitness in everyday life.
 Look for opportunities to cover homeschool physical education outside the box.

 A personal fitness class can be as simple as counting everything that breaks a sweat.
 Yard work, manual labor, and playing basketball in the backyard all count as personal fitness.
 If you take fitness seriously in your family, you may want to include weight training, strength training, and cardio into your daily routine.
-Indoor or outdoor exercises count, and no gym membership or sports teams are necessary.
+Indoor and outdoor exercise counts, and no gym membership or sports teams are necessary.

 Sports Teams and Socialization

-Sports teams are a great way to collect PE hours, and it doesn’t matter what kind of sports team your child is on.
+Sports teams are a great way to collect PE hours.
+It doesn’t matter what kind of sports team your child is on.
 Sometimes teams will come with a rough social environment, of course.
 My children were involved in organized sports, making summer an interesting time.
 In a secular sports league, they were exposed to some unsavory behavior and vocabulary.
 Because the exposure was limited, these issues didn’t become part of my children’s psyches.
 Instead, they could observe this behavior as if from a distance.
 We could discuss the negative socialization without them taking it on as a personality trait.

 If your child is participating in team sports or sport camps, it can be an eye-opener for them.
 They can learn what socialization is like in school, but because it’s not an all-day and all-year experience, and with appropriate "de-briefing" they are unlikely to face any negative consequences.